fscutti/pyrate/README.md

     git push --set-upstream origin feature/my-feature-name:origin/feature/different-name

-if you want a deffenrent name on the remote repo.
-(Maybe you have a typo earlier but you can also rename locally with `git banch -m new-name`).
+if you want a different name on the remote repo.
+(Maybe you have a typo earlier but you can also rename locally with `git branch -m new-name`).
 Then make a pull request.
 Go to "branches" and klick on "open pull request", select "master" as destination (should be default) you need to include at least Federico.
+Klick the litle box to delete the branch after it is merged.